rylew2/portfolio-rylew/content/book/staffengineer.md

 > There isn’t an explicit expectation, nor is it listed anywhere as a formal requirement, but it is understood that you’ll complete a Staff Project to get promoted.
 I can’t think of any Staff promotion that didn’t include a really strong project, typically a multi-person project where the engineer was the Tech Lead. - Ritu Vincent

-Most folks who attain staff role do so by either accumulating a good track record over time, switching roles to attain the title, or completing a staff project.
+Most individuals who attain a staff role do so by either accumulating a solid track record over time, switching roles to attain the title, or completing a `"staff project"`.
 The staff project is usually complex and important enough that the person who copletes it has proven themselves a Staff engineer.
 Some of the characteristics of a staff project include:

 - **Complex/ambiguous** - In contrast to early career (well-defined) problems, the staff project is large, ambiguous, and poorly scoped.
 Part of the challenge is working through this ambiguity
 - **Numerous and divided stakeholders** - lack of org alignment around the problem and the solution